 11.21 The Council regularly monitors the number of vacant units in Romsey town centre, usually twice per annum.
 This helps to assess the vitality of the town's shopping centre.
 The number of separate units in the town does not necessarily remain constant; some units may split into two or more units or new units developed.
 This data gives a general picture of the prosperity of the shopping centre.
-The percentage of vacant units reduced by 1.6% in Romsey, from 3.74% in 2021 to 2.14% in 2022.
+The percentage of vacant units increased by 2% in Romsey, from 2.14% in 2022 to 4.14% in 2023.